-On rare occasions Transpower instructs lines companies including Powerco reduce load on the National Grid as part of an emergency shortfall response.
+On rare occasions Transpower instructs lines companies, including Powerco, to reduce load on the National Grid as part of an emergency shortfall response.

 That means immediately reducing the amount of electricity our customers are using.